July 3, 2025

 EU

-In the EU, cybersecurity measures for medical device software should adhere to the European Medical Devices Regulation (EU) 2017/745 (MDR) and In Vitro Diagnostics Regulation (EU) 2017/746 (IVDR).
+In the EU, cybersecurity measures for designing medical devices should adhere to the European Medical Devices Regulation (EU) 2017/745 (MDR) and In Vitro Diagnostics Regulation (EU) 2017/746 (IVDR).
 These two legislation documents consider all steps of software development and maintenance involved in risk management and cybersecurity.

 Other important regulations include the NIS Directive (or Directive 2016/1148 of the European Parliament and of the Council of 6 July 2016), which focuses on legal measures for the security of network and information systems across the EU, and GDPR, which deals with the protection and transfer of personal information.